Application of these Terms and Conditions

 15. Time Bar in Respect of Claims by the Client

-15.2 The Company and any Group company and their employees, servants and agents shall in any event be discharged of all liability for any claim arising out of or in connection with the provision of the Services unless arbitration proceedings are commenced against the Company in accordance with Clause 17.2 within one (1) year of the end of performance of the Contract or in the absence of a concluded Contract one year from the end of the Negotiations.
+15.2 In any event, the Company, any Group company, and their respective employees, servants, and agents shall in any event be discharged of all liability for any claim arising out of or in connection with the provision of the Services unless arbitration proceedings are commenced against the Company in accordance with Clause 17.2 within one (1) year of the end of performance of the contract or fixture or in the absence of a concluded contract or fixture one year from the end of the Negotiations.
 If arbitration proceedings are not commenced in respect of a claim before the expiry of this period, such claim shall be waived and absolutely time barred.

 16. Miscellaneous